 Select a method of selecting objects on the upper left corner.

 Select objects by using a polygon: draw a shape by settings the corners.
 Click the first point to close the shape.
 All objects touched by this shape will be selected.
-Holding down CTRL while closing the shape will add objects to any existing selection.
+Holding down CTRL while closing the shape ie select the starting pointwill add objects to any existing selection.

 Select objects by drawing a rectangle.
 All objects touched by this rectangle will be selected.
 Holding down CTRL while drawing the rectangle will add objects to any existing selection.